Cameron Dicker: Philadelphia Eagles

 On October 4, 2022, Dicker was signed by the Philadelphia Eagles to their practice squad.
-While filling in for the injured Jake Elliott, he made two field goals in his debut against the Arizona Cardinals on October 9, including a game-winning 23-yard kick in the final two minutes.
+He was elevated to the active roster on October 8th to fill in for the injured Jake Elliott.
+He kicked two extra points and two field goals in his debut against the Arizona Cardinals on October 9, including a game-winning 23-yard kick in the final two minutes - making him the only Eagle to ever kick a game-winning field goal in an NFL debut.
 For his performance, Dicker was named NFC Special Teams Player of the Week.
-He was released by the Eagles on October 29.
+He was moved back to the practice squad on October 11th after Elliott's return, and he was released by the Eagles on October 29 to make room for Tarron Jackson.

 Los Angeles Chargers

 2022 season

-On November 3, 2022, Dicker was signed to the Los Angeles Chargers practice squad.
+On November 3, 2022, Dicker was signed to the Los Angeles Chargers practice squad following an injury to kicker Taylor Bertolet who was filling in for an injured Dustin Hopkins.
+Dicker was elevated to the roster 2 days later.
 On November 6, he made two field goals, including a game-winning 37-yard kick as time expired against the Atlanta Falcons.
 For his performance, he won his second Special Teams Player of the Week award.
 He is the first rookie kicker to win the Special Teams Player of the Week Award for two different teams, let alone in two conferences.

-On November 22, Dicker was signed to the Chargers active roster to replace the injured Dustin Hopkins.
+After being elevated from the practice squad two more weeks, Dicker had reached the maximum number of times he could be called up.
+He was signed to the active roster on November 22 and Hopkins was put on injured reserve.
 On December 18, he kicked a game-winning field goal against the Tennessee Titans to move the Chargers into a Wild Card position.
+He was later named the Special Teams Player of the Month for December.

-He appeared in 11 games as a rookie and converted all 24 extra point attempts and 21 of 22 field goal attempts.
+He appeared in 11 games as a rookie and converted all 24 extra point attempts and 21 of 22 field goal attempts, finishing with the highest field goal percentage in the league that season.
 He was named to the PFWA All-Rookie Team.
 In the Wild Card Round against the Jacksonville Jaguars, Dicker converted all three extra point attempts and three of four field goal attempts in the 31–30 loss.